Watch: White House Unveils Coronavirus Guidelines On Path To Reopening The Country

 Trump has said he believes many states could begin to re-open even before the federal guidelines for social distancing and mitigation expire on May 1, citing what he says are the low numbers of cases or deaths in some places.

+The nation has suffered greatly but Trump says the peak of the pandemic has passed and so the time has come to prepare to get back to business.

+"To preserve the health of our citizens we must also preserve the health and functioning of our economy," Trump said.

-The New York Times reported on Thursday that Trump told the governors they'd be able to re-open before May 1 if they wish — but he said he wouldn't lean on them about what to decide.
+Trump told the governors they'd be able to re-open before May 1 if they wish — but he said he wouldn't lean on them about what to decide.

 Trump's new guidelines about normalization, which were obtained by NPR from a source who received them from the White House, contemplate a series of practices to bring people out of their homes again into workplaces and public places, albeit without time requirements.